ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 ## Overview

-It is a web application designed to analyze knee MRI scans for tear classification using deep learning models.
-Developed as an internship project at iNeuron Intelligence Pvt.
-Ltd., This application uses TripleMRNet to utilize the capabilities of AlexNet and ResNet18 architectures, to process MRI images from axial, sagittal, and coronal planes.It generates detailed reports with visualizations and probability metrics, aiding in the diagnosis and understanding of tears.
+It is a web application developed during my internship at iNeuron Intelligence Pvt.
+Ltd., designed to analyze knee MRI scans for tear classification using deep learning models.
+I integrated TripleMRNet, harnessing the capabilities of AlexNet and ResNet18 architectures to process MRI images from axial, sagittal, and coronal planes.
+The result is a comprehensive tool that generates detailed reports with visualizations and probability metrics, aiding in the diagnosis and understanding of tears.

 ## Key Features